eamutaigwe/statsummary/README.md

 median, minimum, maximum, and count) on a numeric variable grouped by a categorical variable.

-It also produces a ggplot object- boxplot which visually presents all the summary statistics found in the summary table.
+It also produces a ggplot object- boxplot which visually presents some of the summary statistics found in the summary table generated such as median, minimum, maximum, and count.

 Below is a basic example which shows you how to use the function: